GuilhermeRossato/3D-Redstone-Simulator/README.md

 ![Preview v0.1](https://cdn.rawgit.com/GuilhermeRossato/3D-Redstone-Simulator/master/Images/Releases/v01_normal.gif)
  - v 0.2 [Primitive Block Distinction]
 ![Preview v0.2](https://cdn.rawgit.com/GuilhermeRossato/3D-Redstone-Simulator/master/Images/Releases/v02_normal.png)
- - v 0.3 [Mesh Instantiation and Block Selection]
+ - v 0.3 [Collision Detection and Block Selection]
 ![Preview v0.3](https://github.com/GuilhermeRossato/3D-Redstone-Simulator/blob/master/Images/Releases/v03_normal.gif?raw=true)

-If you download a release and run index.html on your browser and see that a cross-origin conflict exists (all blocks or textures are black), then it might be necessary to run a server to run this application (such as Apache).
-It's not safe to allow a web applications to load your computer files, even if it's run locally, that's why it's blocked on most browers.
-I use chrome with web security disabled, but it's setting up a server isn't difficult.
+If you download a release, (on windows) use the "Run" shortcut to the .bat to run chrome with web security disabled (not an easy thing to set up otherwise).
+That solves cross origin conflicts, all blocks textures wouldn't load otherwise.
+Use it at your own risk, the alternative is to set up a server to run this application (such as Apache).
+It's not safe to allow a local web application to load your computer files, that's why it's blocked on most browers.

 #Objectives and Priorities
 1. Menu (done)
 2. 3D Controls similar to minecraft (done)
 3. Correct Block Drawing (done)
+4. Crosshair and Block Selection (done)
 4. Block placement
+5. Collision Detection (done)
-5. Inventory and Hotbar system
+6. Inventory and Hotbar system
-6. Selection tools (fill, copy, etc)
+7. Selection tools (fill, copy, etc)
-7. Save/Load System
+8. Save/Load System
-8. Redstone Simulation
+9. Redstone Simulation
-9. Piston Simulation
+10. Piston Simulation
-10. Water and Lava Simulation (low priority)
+11. Water and Lava Simulation (low priority)

 #Dependencies, Credits and Inspiration